-Liquid feed: Complementary feed in liquid form.
-This product category includes, among others, additional molasses-based liquid feed and complementary feed mixtures of liquid components or whose components are dissolved in water or another liquid product.
+Liquid feed: Complementary feed, which in the field refers to products previously referred to by regulation as "molasses feed" (not all complementary feed in liquid form).
+Liquid feed is a mixture of several feed materials such as sugar cane or beet molasses, and liquid co-products from the agri-food industry.
+Complementary feed in liquid form.
+This product category includes, among others, additional molasses based liquid feed and complementary feed mixtures of liquid components or whose components are dissolved in water or another liquid product.